 |One would think that Costa Rican

-judicial officials would want to take immediate and decisive action to
+judicial officials would want to take immediate and decisive

-case in an overwhelmed judicial system.
+another long court case in an overwhelmed judicial system.

 Ms. Atwell is seeking refugee status for herself and her child.

 Of course, this is a strategic play because no right-minded individual would compare the lumbering, flawed judicial system here to the one in the United States.

 But we also wonder if she does not have legal custody how can she apply for refugee status on behalf of her daughter?

 Of course, in Costa Rica mothers are sacred.
 Whenever there is an international custody dispute, women gather at the judicial complex to support uncritically the mother of the hour.

 Some supporters of Roy Koyama, Emily's father, have suggested that the United States freeze international aid from Costa Rica.
 A.M.
 Costa Rica will not go that far, but the lack of response and action by the U.S. Embassy make one wonder.